Exopandora/BetterChat/README.md

 ### Twitter Embed ###
 ![Twitter Embed](images/embed_twitter.png)

-Due to technical limitations not all video and audio formats are supported at the moment.
+Not all video and audio formats are supported at the moment, due to technical limitations.

 ## Styling ##
 Custom styling for the image preview can be changed in the `style.css`.